What is Intermittent Fasting?

 -

-Track your progress and listen to your body
+Keep track of your progress and pay attention to your body

 -

-Avoid fasting if you feel dizzy, weak, or sick
+Stop fasting if you feel dizzy, weak, or uncomfortable

-Yes, water is encouraged.
-It keeps you hydrated and doesn’t break your fast.
+Yes, drink water.
+It hydrates you and doesn't break your fast.

-Short-term intermittent fasting actually boosts metabolism.
-Long-term extreme fasting might slow it down.
+Short-term intermittent fasting gives your metabolism a boost.
+But long-term extreme fasting might slow it down.

 Comparison Table of Intermittent Fasting Methods